heliosspaceappschallenge/Helios/README.md

 ![Splash page](https://user-images.githubusercontent.com/91791747/135771458-92389d6c-389e-4817-8a6b-5720a1cf7857.png)

-The splash page pops open when you first open the app.
+The splash page pops up when you first open the app.
 Its just a nice display of our logo, with and awesome photo background provided by NASA.

 Location Page: